Sentiero Grandi Alberi: The “Trail of big trees” Hike Near Vicenza, Italy

 - Close to Vicenza

-Where is the Sentiero Grandi Alberi located?
+Why You Should Hike the Sentiero Grandi Alberi

 Sentiero Grandi Alberi, or ” Great Trees Trail,” is located in Recoaro Terme, right in the heart of the Vicenza Prealps.
 Sentiero Grandi Alberi and Recoaro Terme are situated on the alto piano delle Montagnole, and this is probably one of the most beautiful excursions you can do here.